shreya-bhaskar/Online-payment-fraud-detection-ML-project/README.md

 6. Model Preparation (Here Logistic Regression Model)
 7. Model Building and Evaluation

 Currently at the midpoint of the project, I have successfully completed and uploaded the data preparation and visualization modules.

+*EDIT* (29 JUN 2025) - Developed and evaluated three machine learning models—XGBoost, Logistic Regression, and Random Forest—to determine which achieves the highest accuracy for the given task.